zanderchase/dagchain/README.md

 To run with Pinecone Vector Database you will need to:
 1. Sign up for an account here: [Pinecone](https://www.pinecone.io/)
 2. Navigate to API Key page and set two environment variables `export PINECONE_API_KEY={YOUR_API_KEY}` and `export PINECONE_ENVIRONMENT={YOUR_ENVIRONMENT}`
-3. Uncomment the Pinecone def in the examples/main.py file and comment the previous def.
+4. Run `make pinecone-ingest` and navigate to http://127.0.0.1:3000/ to view the dag jobs you have created.
-4. Run `dagster dev -f main.py` and navigate to http://127.0.0.1:3000/ to view the dag jobs you have created.
+5. Run `make pinecone-run` to interact with a langchain agent using the pinecone vectorstore.

 ## Future